elleducktor-hue/media-stack/README.md

 ------------------------------

 This has been tested on Linux based opperating systems.
 You may need to change file directories and permissions for a different OS.
-Must have protonVPN account to hide torrent traffic behind GLuetun from your isp.
+Must have protonVPN account to hide torrent traffic behind Gluetun from your isp.

 Directions:
 ------------------------------